Excellencedev/registry/registry/coder/modules/amazon-q/README.md

 # Amazon Q

 Run [Amazon Q](https://aws.amazon.com/q/) in your workspace to access Amazon's AI coding assistant.
-This module installs and launches Amazon Q, with support for background operation, task reporting, and custom pre/post install scripts.
+This module installs and launches Amazon Q, with support for background operation, task reporting, custom pre/post install scripts, and integration with Coder Tasks and AgentAPI for enhanced web chat interface.

 ```tf
 module "amazon-q" {